Skin cancer is the most common form of cancer and there are several reasons for outdoor workers get skin cancer.

 Change your work schedule

 Try altering your work schedule to match the time.
-UV rays are stronger:
+UV rays

 in the middle of the day;